AlexanderAdelAU/Small-C-Plus-for-TMS9900-99000/README.md

 	zd = pow(zd, 2.0)/sin(x);
 ```

-using Simpson's Rule, is shown below
+using Simpson's Rule, is shown below.
+This is a very good test of the Floating Point library.

 ```
 /*